CentralValleyModeling/wrims-gui/.github/ISSUE_TEMPLATE/bug_template.md

 Describe the expected behavior.

 **WRIMS Version used:**
-Note the build version used when the issue was encountered.
+Note the build version used when the bug was encountered.

 **Study used:**
-Note the study used when the issue was encountered.
+Note the study used when the bug was encountered.